Home security is the best way to reduce your chances of being burgled.

 Here are a few simple tips to keep your shed tools safe:

-Security mark all tools with your house number/name & postcode.
+Security mark all tools with your house number/name and postcode.

 When you are finished with your tools lock them away in your shed.
 A ladder left out can be used to break into your house.